Common Spider Species that Like to Invade Your Home

 Bite and Treatment: Mild bite not known as a hazard to people or pets.
 Wash and ice bite.

 Description: Common looking spider.
 Bites when pressed to the skin.
-More aggressive than most due to poor eyesight and difficulty catching prey.
+More aggressive than most spider species due to poor eyesight and difficulty catching prey.

 Identification: The hobo spider is brown with dark brown markings on the head.
 Slightly smaller than most species.
 Other identifying marks usually need magnification to identify.